 Trade schools are educational institutions that teach skills related to a specific job.
 They have a more streamlined approach to learning by providing their students with a certain skill set rather than giving a general education.

-Usually, trade school training takes less time to complete, there are smaller class sizes, and a lot of the lessons you receive are hands-on.
+Usually, trade school training takes less time to complete, there are smaller class sizes, and many of the lessons you receive are hands-on.
 The combination of these things creates an ideal class environment for many students trying to gain the skills to polish their craft.

 2. Trade School Takes Less Time